scarver2/blue-eyes/README.md

 ## How to Start

-Install the gem, run `blue_eyes new APP-NAME`, run `bundle install`, and you're all set!
+Install the gem, run `blue-eyes new APP-NAME`, run `bundle install`, and you're all set!
 You can start up your server with `rackup` and verify everything is working.
 It is as simple as that!

 ### App Directory Structure